Behold... The Arctopus

-Behold… The Arctopus is an American avant-garde metal band from Brooklyn, New York City, formed in 2001.
+Behold… The Arctopus is an American instrumental metal band from Brooklyn, New York City, formed in 2001.

 History

 Behold The Arctopus was formed by Colin Marston and Mike Lerner, who had been playing guitar together for over a year-and-a-half by the time they found a drummer.
 Their demo We Need a Drummer (on which a drum machine was used) was picked up by drummer Charlie Zeleny.
 Zeleny met Lerner and Marston and impressed the duo.
 He was immediately asked to join the band.

 After releasing two EPs and a split, Behold The Arctopus released their first full-length, entitled Skullgrid, on October 16, 2007.
 The band went on tour with Genghis Tron and The Dillinger Escape Plan to support the album, but it was cut short by an injury of one of the members of The Dillinger Escape Plan.
 To help them recoup financial losses from that tour, Between the Buried and Me took the band on tour, supported by August Burns Red.

 On December 30, 2008, drummer Charlie Zeleny posted a statement on his MySpace page stating that after five years with Behold The Arctopus, he would be leaving the group to focus on his career as a session musician.
 On November 25, 2009, Weasel Walter announced that he was moving to New York City to join the band on drums and will be writing "new, more extreme material from scratch."
 The band made a brief announcement confirming it on December 16, 2009.